 This produced or derived glucose concentration in plasma is controlled by some hormones like:

 The physiology of glucose homeostasis is primarily controlled by insulin release in response to elevated glucose levels.
 The presence of glucose in the blood can be termed Glycemia.
-If it became unusually high concentration, then it is called Hyperglycemia and if it is unusually low concentration, then it is called Hypoglycemia.
+If it became unusually high concentration, it is called Hyperglycemia; if it is unusually low concentration, it is called Hypoglycemia.
 We can measure the blood sugar level diagnostically by certain blood tests like:

 - Random blood sugar